 -There is NO penalty for renewals after your CHL permit expires.

 -To obtain a replacement for a lost/stolen permit or need to update your address, your current CHL permit must be through Montgomery County.
 If your permit was issued through another county you must contact that county.

 C.H.L.
 Hotline - (937) 225-4216

-Attention C.C.W.
+Attention C.H.L.
 Instructors and Applicants!!
 Check your certificates!
-In order for your C.C.W. training certificate to meet the requirements of the Ohio Revised Code, there is certain wording that needs to be either on the certificate somewhere or on a separate affidavit provided by the instructor.
-The Montgomery County Sheriff's Office WILL NOT accept your certificate if it does not have the following wording on it because the certificate DOES NOT meet the C.C.W. requirements:
+Certificates are valid for 3 years to the date the certificate was issued.
+Also, in order for your C.H.L. training certificate to meet the requirements of the Ohio Revised Code, there is certain wording that needs to be either on the certificate somewhere or on a separate affidavit provided by the instructor.
+The Montgomery County Sheriff's Office WILL NOT accept your certificate if it does not have the following wording on it because the certificate DOES NOT meet the C.H.L. requirements:

 "The instructor of this course attests that the course met the requirements described in Section 2923.125(G)(1) of the Ohio Revised Code and that the applicant passed the competency examination described in Section 2923.125(G)(2) of the Ohio Revised Code."

 This does NOT apply to military personnel who provide the military weapons training record or DD214 in lieu of the training certificate (DD214 must have a weapons qualification if you did not take the Ohio C.H.L. class).